cyberchris010/ad-accounts/README.md

 <p>
 <br />

-<h2>Step 2 - Get Locked Out of Client VM with 6 Failed Employee User Login Attempts 👤🔒🪟</h2>
+<h2>Step 2 -Get Locked Out of the Client VM after 6 Failed Login Attempts as an Employee User 👤🔒🪟</h2>

  - From the **local macOS system**, open the **Microsoft App (Remote Desktop)** and under **Saved PCs**, double-click the **Client-1 VM** tile.
  - Enter the employee username, `baf.rij`, into the **Username** field in the  **domain\username** format: `mydomain.com\baf.rij`
- - Attempt to log-in to the **Client VM** with an incorrect password at least 6 times.
+ - Attempt to log in to the **Client VM** with an incorrect password at least 6 times.
 <p>
 <img width="1200" src="https://github.com/user-attachments/assets/ec9751ab-997f-4cd0-996b-cbf4ab660e20" alt="rdprandomuserclient"/>
 </p>